skoolkid/skoolkit/sphinx/source/whatis.rst

 ZX Spectrum ROMs
 ----------------
-Copies of the 48K and 128K ZX Spectrum ROMs are included with SkoolKit (in the `skoolkit/resources` directory).
+Copies of the 48K, 128K and +2 ROMs are included with SkoolKit (in the `skoolkit/resources` directory).
 The copyright in these ROMs is held by Amstrad, who have kindly `given permission`_ for them to be redistributed.